 The international agency Quacquarelli Symonds (QS) has published rankings by subject of universities in the world.
-Novosibirsk State University has significantly improved the representation and positions in the QS rankings by subject and has been ranked among the best universities in the world in 9 areas of training.
+Novosibirsk State University has significantly improved their representation and positions in the QS rankings by subject and has been ranked among the best universities in the world in 9 subjects.

-Novosibirsk State University now features amongst the world's elite institutions in 9 of the 46 subjects and 3 subject areas featured in this year's QS World University Rankings by Subject.
+Novosibirsk State University now appears among the world's elite institutions in 9 of the 46 subjects and 3 subject areas featured in this year's QS World University Rankings by Subject.

-To compile ratings, the agency has estimated about 19 thousand directions of training of more than 4 thousand universities in the world.
-NSU in 2017 was marked in 9 subject ratings, which is almost twice as much as last year.
+To compile ratings, the agency analyzed about 19 thousand aspects of training at more than 4 thousand universities in the world.
+NSU in 2017 was noted in 9 subject ratings, which is almost twice as many as last year.

-The University shows positive dynamics in Physics and Astronomy already for several years.
-Over the past year, NSU has also managed to make a jump of 50 positions and from the group of 51-100 has entered the top 50 best universities in the world.
+The University has shown positive dynamics in Physics and Astronomy for several years.
+Over the past year, NSU has also managed to jump 50 positions and moved up from the group 51-100 and entered the top 50 best universities in the world.

-In the areas of «Chemical Technology» and «Agricultural Technologies», NSU occupies a leading position in Russia.
+In the subject areas of «Chemical Technology» and «Agricultural Technologies», NSU occupies a leading position in Russia.
 University mathematicians, archaeologists, informatics, chemists, biologists, geologists, philosophers, and linguists have also demonstrated a high level of international competitiveness.
-For example, three directions of training at NSU: "Archeology," "Mathematics" and "Chemical Technology" are located in the ratings in the range of 101-150, and "Modern Languages" have moved for a year from 201-250 places to group 151-200.
-"Philosophy" direction stays at the same level.
+For example, three academic subject areas at NSU: "Archeology," "Mathematics" and "Chemical Technology" are in the 101-150 range group, and "Modern Languages" have moved in a year from the 201-250 group to the 151-200 group.
+"Philosophy" has maintained its position.

-The significant strengthening of the NSU's positions in international ratings was the result of the direct work of the University in attracting the best scientists of the Novosibirsk Academgorodok, by expanding the range of international contacts of teachers at the Novosibirsk State University, increasing the number of major international and Russian scientific events held by NSU.
-The number of international students from abroad, who pay for their education in the NSU has increased.
-Strengthening the university's position is noted primarily in the seven strategic directions, on which the main resources were concentrated last year of the program to improve international competitiveness
+The significant strengthening of NSU's positions in international ratings was the result of targeted efforts by the University to attract the best scientists in Novosibirsk Akademgorodok, by expanding the range of international contacts of teachers at Novosibirsk State University, and increasing the number of major international and Russian scientific events conducted by NSU.
+The number of international students who pay for their education at NSU has increased.
+Strengthening the University's position is noted primarily in the seven strategic directionsx where the resources from the program to improve international competitiveness were focused last year.

-QS World University Rankings by Subject is published annually from 2011.
-It represents the position of the world's leading universities in 46 areas.
+The QS World University Rankings by Subject is published annually starting from 2011.
+It assesses the position of the world's leading universities in 46 spheres.

-Score of the universities is based on four indicators: the opinion of the academic community, the views of employers, article quotable index, Hirsch index of the University in exact specialty
+University scores are based on four indicators: the opinion of the academic community, the views of employers, article citation index, and the Hirsch Index (h-index).